-As a partner agency of the National Fostering Group,

-has a corporate membership with The Fostering Network which is the UK's leading charity for everyone involved in fostering.
+As a partner agency of the National Fostering Group, Alpha Plus Fostering has a corporate membership with The Fostering Network which is the UK's leading charity for everyone involved in fostering.
 This means that they are uniquely placed to bring people and organisations together to improve the lives of children in foster care.

 The Fostering Network works to raise the profile of foster care through lobbying and campaigning for improvements in foster care at UK, national and local level.
+They are also a source of support and information for fostering families.